21igor/pig-latin/README.md

 ### css/styles.css

-This is your custom css file.
+This is the custom css file.

 ### js/scripts.js

-This is your custom js file.
+This is the custom js file.

 ### README.md